Smartling/wordpress-localization-plugin/readme.txt

 == Description ==

-The Smartling Connector extends the WordPress interface for seamless management of the translation process, all while leveraging the tools contained in Smartling’s Global Fluency Platform.
+The Smartling Connector allows you to translate content in WordPress quickly and seamlessly with Smartling, the industry-leading Translation Management System.
 Easily installed with minimal developer support, the combination of WordPress and Smartling provides users with a powerful technology solution to manage the translation and localization process with full visibility and control across the entire organization.

 Integration Features